Zohra Daoud

-Zohra Yusuf Daoud (زهره يوسف داود); (born 1954 in Kabul) is an American TV celebrity, radio show host and journalist of Afghan descent.
-In December 1972 Daoud became the only woman to this date ever to be crowned Miss Afghanistan, months before a bloodless coup forced King Zahir Shah into exile.
+Zohra Yusuf Daoud (زهره يوسف داود); (born 1954 in Kabul) is an American TV celebrity, radio show host, Miss Afghanistan (1972) and a journalist of Afghan descent.

 A social activist

-Throughout their stay in America, Daoud remained involved in the Afghan American community, using her spare time volunteering for her community's cause.
+Throughout her stay in America, Da, as she is commonly known, remained involved in the Afghan American community, using her spare time volunteering for her community's cause.
 In 1996 she co-founded the Afghan Women Association of Southern California, and she still hosts a radio talk show on the 24-hour Voice of Afghanistan.
-However, Zohra maintained a low profile about her former beauty queen status until 11 September 2001 when Daoud grew weary of the media's treatment of Afghan women as illiterate, burqa-clad victims, and felt the need to speak out.
+However, Zohra maintained a low profile about her former beauty queen status until 11 September 2001 when she grew weary of the media's treatment of Afghan women as illiterate, burqa-clad victims, and felt the need to speak out.